 M&A activity includes NXMH acquiring Bitstamp for a rumored $400 million, BK Global acquiring Bithumb for $354 million, Tron acquiring BitTorrent for $140 million and Coinbase acquiring Distributed Systems, Paradex, Earn Global and Cipher Browser.

 Table 2: Selected M&A Transactions ($MM)

 Many start-ups are prime targets for the “big” players and additional financing.
 By choosing a parallel path, seeking financing as well as an acquirer, a blockchain startup should have a choice of a funding term sheet and a letter of intent from an acquirer at the end of the process.

 An acquisition can rapidly accelerate the distribution of a company’s products, but the terms of an M&A deal at an early stage can minimize value if not correctly negotiated.
 Early stage M&A deals often include an earnout, which can be very beneficial or have no value, depending on the terms.
 Please see my article on earnouts on LinkedIn: How to Structure Effective Earnouts.
 Even though the companies scooped up during mergers and acquisitions are startups in infancy and have yet to prove themselves, many acquirers are willing to look past these issues given that the potential for future returns could far outweigh these risks.

-To learn more about blockchain M&A trends and fundraising, register to attend ShareVault's upcoming webinar on December 18th, in which I'll dive into—The State of Blockchain: Trends, Financing and M&A in 2018.
+To learn more about blockchain M&A trends and fundraising, I'd encourage you to watch the webinar playback, in which I delve into—The State of Blockchain: Trends, Financing and M&A in 2018.

 Please do not hesitate to contact Ascento Capital for confidential discussions regarding your company’s growth path forward.